 I don't have the skill or program to do a real rendering, but here is my amateur attempt at getting an idea of what the new garage door will look like in the house.
 I can't wait for the garage door to come!

-We still need to do all the brick work for the post bases and on the landscape walls as well as paint the old brick on the first story wall only.
-In terms of wood details, we are currently building the faux exposed beam tails.
+We will add basalt capstones to the brick post bases and the landscape walls and basalt treads on the landscape steps.
 We still need to add copper-look roofing to the awnings over the windows and garage and install copper-look gutters.
 I can't afford real copper so it has been difficult tracking down faux copper that I like.
-And then, of course, once the garage door is done, we need to install it.
+Then, we need to get the landscaping back in....

 No comments: